When yogi’s describe the meaning of yoga as connection – What we can learn at a Scaravelli inspired Yoga workshop.

 Where does practicing yoga like this make sense?

-In any yoga class if you dare… but especially in a Scaravelli Yoga environment.
-I recently themed a Scaravelli Yoga Workshop at Isle of Yoga with the title; “Joined Up”.
+In any yoga class if you dare but especially in a Scaravelli Yoga environment.
+I recently themed a Scaravelli Yoga Workshop at my new yoga studio with the title; “Joined Up”.
 I wanted to facilitate a day in which students would have a direct experience of what “joining up” meant.
-The bodies natural response to really resting through the bone structure and how this changed the way they experienced Yoga.
+The bodies natural response to resting through the bone structure and how this changed the way they experienced Yoga.

 Bones have a directional layout.
 Limbs; towards the spine through the pelvis and shoulder girdles respectively.
 Imagine what two standing structures leaning together looks like.
 Forces travel through where they touch.
 If this is the body its the joints.
 Knees, elbows, wrists, shoulders and hips.
 Thus when these joins are free of tension the structure is inherently stronger.
 This is how our bodily joints work too.